opensim/opensim/bin/inventory/README.txt

 README

-The standard common inventory library is configured here.
-You can add new inventory folders to the standard library by editing OpenSimLibary/OpenSimLibraryFolders.xml You can also add new inventory items to OpenSimLibrary/OpenSimLibrary.xml, as long as they have a corresponding asset entry in bin/OpenSimAssetSet.xml.
+Folders and items which will appear in the standard common library for all avatars can be configured here.
+The root folder (currently called OpenSim Library) is hardcoded, but you can add your own configuration of folders and items directly beneath this, in addition to (or instead of) the contents of the default OpenSim library.

+To add a new library, edit Libraries.xml.
+The entry in here needs to point to two further xml files, one which details your library inventory folders and another which details your library inventory items.
+Each inventory item will need to be associated with an asset.
+Assets are configured separately in the bin/assets directory.

-The same set of folders and items must be present in the configuration of both the grid servers and all the regions.
-The reasons for this are historical - this restriction will probably be lifted in the future, at which point the inventory items and folders will only need to be configured on the grid inventory server (assuming you are running in grid mode rather than standalone)
+If you are running in grid mode, any library you add must be present in both your grid servers installation and in every region installation, otherwise library items will fail in the regions where the inventory configuration is not present.
+The reasons for this are historical and will probably be lifted in a future revision.

 Files in the attic directory are currently unused.